intrbiz/bergamot-site/src/main/views/getit.md

 ## Packages

-You can download our RPMs from our OBS repository, we primarily provide packages for openSUSE.
+You can download RPMs from our OBS repository, we primarily provide packages for openSUSE.
 However untested packages are provided for: Centos 7, Red Hat 7.

 * [openSUSE 13.1](http://obs.intrbiz.net:82/Bergamot/openSUSE_13.1/)